brown-band/website/pages/scripts/2016-2017/fall/columbia.md

 ‘Cause he has \*saxy\* style\
 Pirate scrabble will show his true thunder._

-_As prez, Caleb "salient" Hersh reigns\
+_As prez, Caleb “salient” Hersh reigns\
 No one’s great as Gaston, so he claims\
 With a road beer to bring\
 The only true thing\